The SusQI Programme

 The Centre for Sustainable Healthcare (CSH) has developed the landmark Sustainability in Quality Improvement (SusQI) programme to equip health professionals to innovate for a more environmentally, socially and financially sustainable health service.
 The project’s primary aim is to integrate sustainability into all current QI teaching in order to improve the knowledge and skills required for sustainable healthcare.

-In its pilot year the project was funded and supported by Health Education England, The Health Foundation and Kings College London.
+In its pilot phase the project was funded and supported by Health Education England, The Health Foundation and Kings College London.
 It is now entering its expansion phase and is offering SusQI support to Universities, NHS Trusts and Postgraduate Training Centres.

 How does the SusQI project work?